Section 1 – Eligibility

 S3.3 Admins will review all incidents after the event and log season incident points.
 You can find the current penalties and points on our Penalty Box Page.

 S3.4 A driver will receive 1 penalty point for each caution caused.
 A clean race without an EOL penalty will result in 1 point being removed from your race total.
+A half penalty point (.5) will be added for each caution caused within 5 laps of a restart.

 S3.5 Penalty points only apply to feature events.
 A DNQ or not qualifying from the B-main will not clear penalty points.